 MiCA Basic Requirements

-- Anti-Money Laundering (AML) Policies: Strengthening measures to combat money laundering and terrorist financing.
+Anti-Money Laundering (AML) Policies: Strengthen measures that will help deter money laundering and terrorist financing.

-- Consumer Protection: Providing complete and transparent information about products, services and related risks.
+Consumer Protection: Provision of full and fair information about products, services, and related risks.

-- Operational Security: Implementing stringent security measures to protect client data and assets.
+Operational Security: Stringent application of security measures to safeguard clients’ data and assets.

 Timeline for Entry into the Force